What Causes Migraines?

 Can hypnosis, biofeedback, or other non-drug treatments help?

-Could any of my medicines, like birth control pills, be making my migraine headaches worse?
+Could any of my medicines, like birth control pills, make my migraine headaches worse?

 Can over-the-counter drugs be strong enough to ease my pain?
 If so, what should I take, and how often should I take these drugs?